 Vile people, they are.

 I was first alerted to the Better Body Company by one of my Instagram followers, who sent me this BBC ad:

-This is where my review devolves into expletives, because the absolute unbelievable nerve of a shitty supplement company to post this: a woman CRYING because she has a ‘muffin-top,’ and saying that fat is like a fucking horrible disease that can jump up your ass with no warning, knocking you over, destroying your LIFE, and causing you to be *gasp* SPILLING OUT OF YOUR JEANS!
+The absolute unbelievable nerve of a garbage supplement company to post this: a woman CRYING because she has a ‘muffin-top,’ and saying that fat is like a frigging horrible disease that can jump up your butt with no warning, knocking you over, destroying your LIFE, and causing you to be *gasp* SPILLING OUT OF YOUR JEANS!
 OH MY GOD.

 It’s NO JOKE.
 But wait!
 They have something to sell you to cure you of your fat!

 Provitalize is The Better Body Company’s anchor product, which they advertise as a ‘thermogenic probiotic.’
 That simply means that Provitalize contains bacteria that can colonize your gut and help you burn fat, leading to weight loss.

 But do those sorts of bacteria really exist?
 Is provitalize any good?

 I mean, if thermogenic gut bacteria really existed, wouldn’t it be reallllly easy to solve everyone’s weight issues?
 It would be as easy as taking a capsule, or so The Better Body Company would like you to believe.
 Because as they say, “now it’s possible to turn up the heat on stubborn fat with thermogenic probiotics!”